-This section describes a simplified method to estimate power consumption of an application.
+The section below describes a simplified method to estimate power consumption of an application.
 For more accurate and detailed power estimations, use the SmartPower tool in the Libero IDE software.

 The power calculation methodology described below uses the following variables: